 Deer in the Forest of Dean and Wye Valley

 - Accidents involving deer peak in May, October and November.

-- A deer can appear almost instantly - nature makes them hard to see and they don't follow the green cross code!
+- A deer can appear almost instantly and the forest camouflage makes them hard to see plus they don't follow the green cross code!

-- Use high beam head-lights when it's dark, but dip them if you see a deer, otherwise it may freeze in your path.
+- Use high beam headlights when it's dark, but dip them if you see a deer, otherwise it may freeze in your path.
 Don't dazzle other drivers though.

 - If a deer appears suddenly it's safer to continue on your normal track rather than swerve or brake hard to try to avoid it.
 Sudden manoeuvres can result in a loss of control and increase the risk of hitting a tree or another vehicle.

 - If you do hit a deer, report the accident to the police who will contact someone who can help the injured deer.